pythonanywhere/flask-tutorials/tutorial-2.md

 in the database, then it makes sense if each comment has a reference to the user that created it, surely :-)

 So let's get our users into the DB.
-The first step is to change our user class from being a normal Python class (which happens to inherit from the Flask-Login `UserMixin` class to being one that Flask-SQLAlchemy can deal with.
+The first step is to change our user class from being a normal Python class (which happens to inherit from the Flask-Login `UserMixin` class, to being one that Flask-SQLAlchemy can deal with.
 Firstly, change the class definition from

     class User(UserMixin):